-Because of the dynamic nature of our model specification the test for first order auto regressive errors in Table 3 indicates serially uncorrelated errors.
+Because of the dynamic nature of our model specification the test for first order auto regressive errors in Table 1 indicates serially uncorrelated errors.
 However, there will most likely be contemporaneous correlations in a macro panel like ours.
 Therefore, we have included time dummies in order to correct for such cross-country dependence.
 In addition, we have included the price of crude oil as a proxy for economic shocks in the global economy.
-Furthermore, in the column labeled M2 in Table 3 we also present a Cross-Section SUR (PCSE) estimator.
+Furthermore, in the column labeled M2 in Table 1 we also present a cross-section SUR (PCSE) estimator.
 This estimator allows for unrestricted and unconditional correlation between the contemporaneous residuals.

-We perform a panel homoskedasticity test using a likelihood ratio test between the loglikelihood value of the fixed effects specification with complete parameter heterogeneity $(l{restricted})$, where the residual variances are restricted to be equal, and the sum of the loglikelihood values from the separate (unrestricted) models $(l{unrestricted})$, i.e.:
+We have also performed a panel homoskedasticity test using a likelihood ratio test between the log-likelihood value of the fixed effects specification with complete parameter heterogeneity ($l{restricted}$), where the residual variances are restricted to be equal, and the sum of the log-likelihood values from the separate (unrestricted) models ($l{unrestricted}$), i.e.:

-$\chi^{2}(14):-2(l{restricted} - l{unrestricted}) = 59,5[0.00],$
+$\chi^{2}(14):-2(l{restricted}-l{unrestricted})=59,5[0.00],$

 The p-value is given in square brackets.
-The null of homoskedasticity across countries is clearly rejected, so we should use estimation techniques that are robust to panel heteroscedasticity.
-We have used the estimated residuals of the single country analysis to correct for the cross-country heteroskedasticity prior to the panel estimation.
+The null of homoskedasticity across countries is clearly rejected, so we have used estimation techniques that are robust to panel heteroscedasticity.

+In addition, we have used the estimated residuals of the single country analysis to correct for the cross-country heteroskedasticity prior to the panel estimation.
 The correction is done by multiplying all variables for each country with the respective estimated residual variance.
-In Figure 3 we show the density distributions of the residuals for each country before and after this correction.
-As we can see, the correction envelopes reasonably well distributed residuals.
-The SUR (PCSE) estimation in M2 in Table 3 is conducted on unadjusted data because this estimator is robust to panel heteroscedasticity.
+In Figure 4 we show the density distributions of the residuals for each country before and after this correction.
+The